lydell/tiny-decoders/README.md

 });
 ```

-The `exact` option let’s you choose between ignoring extraneous data and making it a hard error.
+The `allowExtraFields` option lets you choose between ignoring extraneous fields and making it an error.

-- `"allow extra"` (default) allows extra properties on the object.
+- `true` (default) allows extra fields on the object.
-- `"throw"` throws a `DecoderError` for extra properties.
+- `false` throws a `DecoderError` for extra fields.

 See also the [Extra fields](examples/extra-fields.test.ts) example.